AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/05_blocks_and_scopes.rst

 Blocks
 --------

-A block in Rust contains a sequence of expressions, enclosed by braces :rust:`{}`.
-Each block has a value and a type, which are those of the last expression of the block:
+- A block contains a sequence of expressions enclosed by braces :rust:`{}`
+- Each block has a value and a type, those of the last expression of the block
+- When the last expression, the resulting value is :rust:`()`

 .. code:: rust